 Bixby’s voice interface — the thing people associate most with virtual assistants — doesn’t work yet.
 Want to know how many ounces in a gallon or to see if there are any decent ramen joints nearby?
 You’ll have to chat up Google’s preloaded Assistant instead (Bixby).

 Bixby is able to handle the tasks you normally do on your phone and it’s constantly learning your ways so it can continually get better.
 You can use voice, text, or touch to say what you need since Bixby understands them all.
 When you’re lost for words, Bixby uses the camera to analyse on-screen content and provide you with a range of information services.

-- More Help Iris Scanner: Open with your eyes, hold up your phone and align your eyes with the twin circles on-screen to scan your irises.
+- Iris Scanner: Open with your eyes, hold up your phone and align your eyes with the twin circles on-screen to scan your irises.
 Your phone is unlocked with a look.

-- visit their website Fingerprint Scanner: Open with a touch.
+- Fingerprint Scanner: Open with a touch.
 As you pick up your phone, your finger goes to the fingerprint sensor on the back and it’s unlocked in one seamless move.
 You don’t even have to wake the phone up first.

 Some Accessories to match with